 Lab Core Strategy

 If you’re looking for a course that will introduce you to general poker concepts and fundamental strategies, the Lab Core Strategy segment has you covered.
-With 27 written lessons and videos to go through, this segment introduces discusses everything, from the core poker terminology you’ll need to keep up, over strategic basics, to outside factors such, poker software, bankroll management and mental game considerations.
+With more than 27 written lessons and videos to go through, this segment introduces discusses everything, from the core poker terminology you’ll need to keep up, over strategic basics, to outside factors such, poker software, bankroll management and mental game considerations.

 It is worth mentioning that this particular segment is delivered by Doug Polk, the Upswing Poker founder himself and a highly successful high stakes pro whose credentials speak for themselves.

 The first several videos of the Lab Core Strategy cover things such as: